-Although your teachers won't let you write a novel instead of a research paper, you can use the techniques of creative writing in any genre much more than you would expect.
+Although your teachers won't let you write a novel instead of your literature review, you can use the techniques of creative writing in any genre much more than you would expect.
 We will learn about two: voice and variety.